-7.2.13 Public Open Space Quantum
+7.2.15 Public Open Space Quantum

-Public Open Space shall be provided in line with the requirements of the County Development Plan and shall therefore be provided at a minimum rate of 14% in areas zoned objective 'A1'.
-Tables 7.1 and 7.2 above and the Green Infrastructure Strategy in Section 3 should be consulted in relation public open space hierarchy requirements.
+Public Open Space shall be provided in line with the requirements of the County Development Plan and shall therefore be provided at a minimum rate of 14% in areas zoned Objective 'A1'.
+Tables 7.1 and 7.2 opposite and the Green Infrastructure Strategy in Section 3 should be consulted in relation to public open space hierarchy requirements.

-7.2.14 Neighbourhood Equipped Area for Plan (NEAP)
+7.2.16 Neighbourhood Equipped Area for Plan (NEAP)